ellieon/BigBee/README.md

 for how to manipulate the database in these scripts

 ## Usage
-Once the server is up and running, A user can connect their Spotify accounts by visiting `<BASE_URL>/spotify-login`.
+Once the server is up and running, A user can connect their Spotify accounts by visiting `<BASE_URL>`.
-This is currently a very rudimentary system that only supports one user for the time being.
+A list of commands can be obtained by messaging `bee!help` to the bot user.

 ## TODO